-If you want to take care of all the photos that you previously uploaded, the next step is to use the Total Synchronization module.
+If you want to take care of (= linking) all the photos that you previously uploaded before using WP/LR Sync, the next step is to use the Total Synchronization module.

-Or do you want to go further, and sync WP/LR Sync with your theme portfolio, galleries, or something else?
+Do you want to go further, and sync WP/LR Sync with your theme portfolio, galleries, or something else?
+WP/LR Sync is very powerful and can do a lot of things for you.
 Check about the extensions.